 If you’re considering digital transformation, you probably know it entails significant operational changes.
 Whether you’re changing your entire business model or certain business processes, these transformational changes are challenging for organizations and their employees.

 Many executives and project teams struggle to integrate organizational change management into their projects.
-Here are five ways you can prepare your organization for change.
-While these tips are focused on digital transformation, they’re also relevant to the changes wrought by the coronavirus.
+In light of this, we’ve outlined five tips for preparing your organization for change.

 5 Ways to Prepare for Change